HyperSwapX/hyperswap-testnet-token-list/README.md

 If you want to add a new token to the list, follow these steps:

-1. **Clone the Repository**
+1. **Fork and Clone the Repository**
-   Clone the repository to your local machine:
+   Fork the repository then Clone it to your local machine:
    ```bash
    git clone https://github.com/HyperSwapX/hyperswap-token-list.git
    cd hyperswap-token-list